Gold Coast Highway: History

-The Gold Coast Highway has existed since 1963, when the Main Roads Department reclassified much of Queensland’s road system.
+Gold Coast Highway has existed since 1963, when the Main Roads Department reclassified much of Queensland’s road system.

 When the highway was first declared, it was only a two-lane road along its entire length.
-The first section of dual carriageway to be built stretched from North Street, Southport, to Fern Street, Surfers Paradise.
-It was completed in 1966.
+The first section of dual carriageway to be built stretched from North Street, Southport, to Fern Street, Surfers Paradise. completed in 1966.
 In the late 1960s and early 1970s, duplication was extended south to Burleigh Heads, and the highway through Palm Beach and Bilinga was also duplicated at this time.
 In 1974, new bridges were built at Tallebudgera and Currumbin Creeks.
-In 1985, alongside the extension of the Pacific Highway from Reedy Creek to Tugun, the last section south of Southport was completed, from Winders Avenue to Kitchener Street in Tugun.
+In 1985, alongside the extension of Pacific Highway from Reedy Creek to Tugun, the last section south of Southport was completed, from Winders Avenue to Kitchener Street in Tugun.

 The section between Tugun in Queensland and Tweed Heads West in New South Wales was formerly part of Pacific Highway.
 The first stage of the Tweed Heads bypass, a two-lane road connecting Pacific Highway (today Coolangatta Road) at Bilinga across the border to Kennedy Drive at Tweed Heads West, was opened in 1985 at a total cost of $3.6mil, with the second carriageway completed in December 1986; the second stage, bypassing Tweed Heads South connecting Kennedy Drive over Terrenora Creek to Pacific Highway (today Minjungbal Drive, renamed 19 February 1997) was completed on 15 November 1992, at a total cost of $46 mi, and Pacific Highway redefined to use this new alignment.

 The Tugun Bypass, connecting Pacific Motorway at Tugun Hill in Queensland to Pacific Highway about 1 kilometre north of the interchange with Kennedy Drive at Tweed Heads West in New South Wales, opened in June 2008, extending the motorway around (and under) the Gold Coast Airport.
 The former alignment of Pacific Highway within Queensland was quickly re-declared as part of Gold Coast Highway; the New South Wales government eventually followed a year later.

 The passing of the Roads Act of 1993 through the Parliament of New South Wales updated road classifications and the way they could be declared within New South Wales.
 Under this act, Gold Coast Highway was declared as State Highway 31 on 1 May 2009, from the state border with Queensland to the interchange with Pacific Motorway at Tweed Heads West, subsuming the former alignment of State Highway 10 (the Pacific Highway, which was re-declared to use the Tugun bypass).
 The highway today, as Highway 31, still retains this declaration.